power3xz/microfrontend/apps/navigation-requirements.md

 ## We need navigation features for sub-apps in both hosted mode and in isolation

 ### Developing for each environment should be easy - a developer should immediately be able to see what path the are visiting

+# Inflexible Requirements #6

+## If different apps need to communicate information about routing, it should be done is as generic a fashion as possible

+### Each app might be using a complete different navigation framework

+### We might swap out or upgrade navigation libraries all the time - should't require a rewrite of the rest of app